Charter School of Wilmington: Demographics

-In 2020, White students make large proportions of the student body and about 35% of the students were Asian American.
-Fewer than 8% of the student bodies combined from this school and Cab Calloway School of the Arts reside in the City of Wilmington, and fewer than 3% are Wilmington residents who are black and/or Hispanic/Latino or multiracial.
+In 2020, White students made up most the student body, and about 30% of the students were Asian American.
+Fewer than 8% of the combined student bodies of this school and Cab Calloway School of the Arts reside in the City of Wilmington, and fewer than 3% are Wilmington residents who are black and/or Hispanic/Latino or multiracial.
 Barrish and Eichmann wrote that an Asian American suburban student living in an "affluent" area "is a fairly typical Charter of Wilmington student."

 Extra-curriculars

-Students have the option of joining concert band and marching band, of which are associated with Cab Calloway School of the Arts.
-Conversely, students that attend the Cab Calloway school have the ability to participate on Charter sports teams in void of having their own teams.
-The Charter School of Wilmington also allows students to join clubs outside of school, include Mock trial (24x state champions), iGEM, BBQ club, and so many more.
+Students may join concert band and marching band, which are associated with Cab Calloway School of the Arts.
+Conversely, students who attend the Cab Calloway school have the ability to participate on Charter sports teams in lieu of having their own teams.
+The Charter School of Wilmington also allows students to join numerous student-run clubs and club franchises, such as Mock Trial and Model UN.